theredguild/DevSecOops/src/intro.md

 ![AI Generated](oops.png)

 Hi!
-And welcome to the DevSecOops repository.
-An educational repository complementary to our [@theredguild/devsecops-toolkit](https://github.com/theredguild/devsecops-toolkit) where we provide practical aid on how to use some of the tools depicted there.
+And welcome to the DevSecOops handbook.
+An educational approach, complementary to our [@theredguild/devsecops-toolkit](https://github.com/theredguild/devsecops-toolkit) where we provide practical aid on how to use some of the tools depicted there.

 To start, you should have at least built the `workshop-minimal` image of that container.